Online Banking Login

 5. If you wish to review Employer's Affirmative Action Plan for Disabled Individuals, Armed Forces Service Medal Veterans, Recently Separated Veterans, Disabled Veterans and Other Qualified Veterans, please contact Employer's Human Resources Department at hr at bridgewatersavings dot com.

-Please understand that in connection with your application for employment at Bridgewater Savings Bank a consumer report for employment purposes including, but not limited to; credit cards, criminal background checks, employment and educational references will be obtained on you.
-Further, should you become employed here, a consumer report for employment purposes including, but not limited to; credit cards, criminal background checks, employment and educational references may be obtained on you at any time during your employment at Bridgewater Savings Bank.
+Please understand that in connection with your application for employment at Bluestone Bank a consumer report for employment purposes including, but not limited to; credit cards, criminal background checks, employment and educational references will be obtained on you.
+Further, should you become employed here, a consumer report for employment purposes including, but not limited to; credit cards, criminal background checks, employment and educational references may be obtained on you at any time during your employment at Bluestone Bank.

-By signing the below acknowledgment and authorization, you are hereby authorizing Bridgewater Savings Bank to procure a consumer report for employment purposes including, but not limited to; credit records, criminal background checks, employment and educational references on you at any time during your employment at Bridgewater Savings Bank.
+By signing the below acknowledgment and authorization, you are hereby authorizing Bluestone Bank to procure a consumer report for employment purposes including, but not limited to; credit records, criminal background checks, employment and educational references on you at any time during your employment at Bluestone Bank.

 Sincerely,Carol A. DeMoranvilleSVP & Human Resource Officer